Amith1206/PLL-Design-using-Sky-130/README.md

 Multiple Frequency divider by 2 circuit can be cascaded to get frequency divided by a certain factor (multiple of 2) circuit.<br>
 Eg. Divider by 8 can be obtainbed using 4 div by 2 circuits

+## Common Terms wrt PLL

+- Lock range: It is the range of frequencies for which PLL will maintain its locked state given that it is already in locked state.

+- Capture Range: It is the range of frequencies for which PLL comes to locked state from unlocked state(<Lock range)

+- Settling Time: It is the time taken by the PLL to attain a lock from the initial unlocked state.